HL7/fhir-project-mhealth/ig-data/input/pagecontent/02_overview.md

 and to associate those requirements with the different [Actors](actors.html) and levels of conformance (SHALL vs. SHOULD).

+Requirements are written in the [Gherkin] Language and transformed into the guide content.

 #### Categories
 Categories provide a means to group requirements functionally, and also allow groups of requirements to be broken up in ways that allow for different levels of functionality